The Word Problem for Finitary Automaton Groups

-for all $w \in \Sigma^*$ of length $N$ and all $1 \leq k \leq K$ by construction of the automaton.
+and the gray additions with added inverses for all $u \in \Sigma^*$ of length $N$, $r \in R$ and all $1 \leq k \leq K$ by construction of the automaton.
 Note here that the \enquote{otherwise} case occurs if $w$ contains a letter different to $\bot$ and $\top$ (i.\,e.\ it does not encode an assignment) and if $w$ encodes an assignment which does not satisfy $C_k$.
-Also note that this part does not introduce any cycles either (again, we are in the identity state after at most $N + 1$ many letters) and that we may compute it in logarithmic space since we only need to count up to $N$.
+Also note that this part is also $\mathcal{R}$-finitary (we are in $\mathcal{R}$ after at most $N$ many letters) and that we may compute it in logarithmic space (since we again only need to count up to $N$).